deaddrunkspirit/Python/README.md

 # Python

-This is my Python study projects
+This repo is for my Python study projects